w3c/wot-security/wot-security-metadata.md

 combined with other forms of authentication.
 While not strictly a security mechanism, it may be used as such (although maybe it's something only used indirectly eg at a "ticket vending" service, not at individual IoT devices).

+NOTE: We should only support this for prototyping reasons, as it is not yet fully standards-track (although it is on its way).

 ## References